Five Cash Flow Mistakes that Could Sink Your Business!

 Next to go is paying your suppliers on time (22%), which can make it even harder for you to do business as they withdraw credit lines or refuse to supply you at all.
 A few late payments can really damage your reputation with suppliers and mess with your credit score.

-It is well known that cash flow is king when it comes to the survivability of any small business.
+When it comes to the survivability of any small business it is well known that cash flow is king.
 A lot of small business simply go out of business because, although their profits on paper looked good, they didn’t have enough cash flow to keep them afloat in the meantime.

 I’ve spoken to many, many business owners and time and again I’ve encountered in them a crippling dislike of calling clients to chase for payment.
 They’ll email the reluctant payer until the cows come home yet do all they can to avoid picking up the phone and speaking to them!